jeudi 29 décembre 2005

 What is at stake is the capability for a trade union to receive free subscriptions to an external newsgroup in order to send social communications to Oracle Employees.

-vos-droits-oracle@yahoogroups newsletter since 2001.
+400+ employees subscribed to a vos-droits-oracle@yahoogroups newsletter since 2001.
 In August 2005, a law rewriting conducted Oracle Management to ask this newsgroup to be suspended because no aggreement had been concluded with the local labor union.

 The labor union, referred to individual freedom rights and the internal internet usage policy allowing personnal access to internet.